gigasquid/gigasquid.github.io/source/_posts/2015-08-19-conversations-with-datomic-part-2.markdown

 **Datomic:** I prefer to keep all my facts intact.

 **Human:** I can definitely see that.
 Well, on a happier subject, I have been very impressed with you during our conversations.
 Having a time traveling database that can reason about facts seems like a really useful thing.
-You are also really nice.
+Also, you are also really nice.

 **Datomic:** Awww shucks, thanks.
-You are really nice for a human too.
+For a human, you are really nice too.

 **Human:** I was thinking about the possibility of you coming and working with me every day.
 Would you mind chatting some more to me about your architecture?
 I want to understand how your would fit with our other systems.